Probate Q&A Series

 1. Detailed Answer

 When multiple owners share land, a partition action divides or sells the property so each owner gets a clear interest.
-After a licensed surveyor completes a land recombination survey, you must record the court’s partition decree, the recombination plat, and new deeds.
+After a licensed surveyor completes a land recombination survey, you must record the court’s partition decree, the recombination plat, and any other required instruments.
 Below is a step-by-step overview under North Carolina law.

 Step 1: File a Partition Action

-One or more co-owners must file a complaint for partition in superior court.
+One or more co-owners must file a special proceeding for partition before the clerk of superior court.
 The court relies on N.C.
 Gen. Stat. § 46-1 through § 46-18 to govern procedures.
 You list all owners, describe the property, and request either a division in kind or a sale.

 Step 2: Conduct the Partition Proceeding

-The court appoints a commissioner to survey and map the property.
+The court appoints commissioners to divide the property, if actual partition is ordered.
 Under N.C.
-Gen. Stat. § 46-5, the commissioner surveys boundaries, divides parcels fairly, and submits a report and plat to the court.
+Gen. Stat. § 46-5, the commissioners divide the land fairly and submit a report to the court.

 Step 3: Obtain the Court Decree